Anyone can run a photography contest no matter your niche or brand. That includes you.

 Before you pick a contest winner you have to make sure you know how you’re going to pick your winner.
 Since this is a photography contest, you want your winning image to be something you’d proudly share you can either allow a person to vote for their favorite or make the selection yourself.

 Photo contests are one of the best ways to generate leads, increase brand awareness, and boost sales for your business.
-Now that you’re ready to create a photography contest we can recap the following steps.
+Now that you’re ready to create a successful contest we can recap the following steps.

 - Choosing the Right Prize